Bold, Edgy, Contemporary Theatre for a Better World.

 To deliver well-crafted, bold, challenging theatrical projects from Canada and around the world;

 To uphold the professional theatre industry through rigorous practice and high-calibre work;

 To make theatre accessible to all, regardless of ability or socio-economic status;

 To celebrate and reflect diversity and inclusion in our work of different cultures, genders, ages, abilities, sexual orientations, education, class and beliefs;

-To use theatre as means of encouraging collaboration, enhancing confidence and emboldening imagination through enriching educational programs for youth.
+To use theatre as means of encouraging collaboration, enhancing confidence and emboldening imagination through enriching education programs and events;

 Is that professional, contemporary, and experimental theatre will be strongly associated with Waterloo Region's cultural identity.
 And that the artform of theatre will have new relevance and urgency in modern society.

 We acknowledge that our organization and programming are situated on the traditional territory of the Neutral, Anishnawbe and Haudenosaunee peoples.
 The Haldimand Treaty, established in 1784, was originally 950,000 acres of land promised to the Six Nations people covering 6 miles on either side of the length of the Grand River.
 Waterloo Region is located on the Haldimand Tract which has now been reduced to approximately 48,000 acres.